-The 6 best words that can be strung together in the business world (besides “Holy shit we just made a ton of money!”) are “Now THAT was a good meeting!”
+The 6 best words that can be strung together in the business world besides “We just made lots of money!” are “Now THAT was a good meeting!”
 I heard that magical phrase yesterday from a client, and it felt good.

 When you work for a decade+ on something, you hope someone notices.
-And I’ve been deep in the mud theorizing/practicing/failing to create effective meetings.
+And I’ve been deep for years theorizing/practicing/failing to create effective meetings.

 An effective meeting is one where:

-- The meeting goal was important and clear.
+- The meeting’s primary goal is important and written down.

-- The meeting ended at or before the prescribed end time (and not a second later!).
+- The meeting ends at or before the scheduled end time.

-- Work gets prioritized, and we drop to-dos that are no longer important.
+- The meeting prioritizes the work, and causes us to quit working on to-dos that are no longer important.

 - Create a meeting agenda and share it with the attendees prior to the meeting.
 (See my customized EOS L10 meeting agenda templates)